Skip to main content

 Five questions to answer before issuing the RFP or SOW

-Treat this as the buyer-side scoping checklist.
-If you can’t answer all five, you’re not ready to issue the RFP — and any vendor who quotes anyway is pricing a guess.
+Treat this as the buyer-side scoping checklist — and the core of what to ask a penetration testing company once you start evaluating candidates.
+If you can’t answer all five, you’re not ready to issue the penetration testing RFP, and any vendor who quotes anyway is pricing a guess.

 1. What asset are you actually trying to test?
 Is it a single application or a portfolio of services?
 Are you testing the external attack surface, internal lateral movement, or both?
 Are you testing production, a production-equivalent staging environment, or a freshly-provisioned test instance?
 The asset shapes the scope and the cost; vague answers here mean vague answers everywhere else.